My Disclaimer for laziness or permission to have fun?

 ‘Why isn’t everyone doing this?
 It would make the world such a nicer place if we all knew this!’

-One thing lead to another, they always do, I continued the Advanced Clinical Massage Training, again, not because I intended to make a business of it, but because it sheer interested me; and I enjoyed the courses, I loved coming home to a family I didn’t know I had once a month for a year, and I got a right kick out of being local in Brighton for a while.
+One thing led to another, they always do, I continued the Advanced Clinical Massage Training for treatment of chronic pain, again, not because I intended to make a business of it, but because it sheer interested me; and I enjoyed the courses, I loved coming home to a family I hadn’t known I had once a month for a year, and I got a right kick out of being local in Brighton for a while.

 I trained alongside a group of brilliant and practicing therapists in Brighton, and some of my most encouraging and brave friends and family members accepted to be my practice clients at home.
 I enjoyed it all, and I took and succeeded all the courses.

-When the time came to get ready for the final exam, I was called to check in with myself on what my priorities were… while the training was hands-on, the exam really did require a lot of studying, i.e. time invest.
+When the time came to get ready for the final exam, I was called to check in with myself on what my priorities were… while the training was hands-on and about showing up, the exam really did require a lot of studying, i.e. home-time invest.
 Acknowledging that I was still not intent on building my own business around it just now, that my actual practice had not allowed me to apply my learnings in between courses, that my job was full-on at the time, and I had committed to a rather big trip just before the exam: I dropped out.

 Just before the end, I dropped out.
 I did not take the exam.